Synerty/peek-mobile-theme/docs/peek_screens/navigation_bar/navigation_bar.rst

 HTML Layout
 -----------

-The Screen Navigation HTML layout classes are found in the :file:`_screen_navigation.web.scss`.
+The Navigation Bar HTML layout classes are found in the :file:`_navigation_bar.web.scss`.

 Display Samples